netneurolab/netneurotools/README.rst

     pip install git+https://github.com/netneurolab/netneurotools.git

-It is also possible to install directly from PyPi with :code:`pip install netneurotools`.

 If you are looking for the earlier version of the toolbox before the recent breaking changes, you can install it with

 .. code-block:: bash

     pip install git+https://github.com/netneurolab/netneurotools.git@0.2.X

 .. _development: